MetaMask/metamask-improvement-proposals/MIPs/mip-3.md

 ## Proposal Specification

-The new JSON RPC method wallet_swapAsset should be implemented with the following parameters:
+The new JSON-RPC method wallet_swapAsset should be implemented with the following parameters:

 - `from`: An object containing details about the source token.
 It should include: